 What advice would you give to a young woman considering a career in engineering?

 If you are a creative person that is able to think beyond natural science then engineering is for you.
 Engineers impact everything in society from transportation, to digital electronics, to eco-friendly clothing.
 Engineering is no longer just a profession for men but for anyone that is ready for a challenge.
 The opportunities are endless.

 Describe something about your life outside of work: your hobbies, or perhaps a favorite book.

 Outside of work I am very active in my church Soldiers of Jesus Messiah.
-I am the Program Director and lead instructor in the A-MAN Saturday Science Academy; I am a member of the Society of Woman Engineers and the National Society of Black Engineers; I also enjoy all types of sports.
+I provide hands-on workshops to STEM programs in the local community; I am a member of the Society of Woman Engineers and the National Society of Black Engineers; I also enjoy crocheting and all types of sports.